 We love having Dobermans dogs, but we also love quiet and having good relationships with our neighbors.

 Whenever the dog barks excessively, press the shock button on the electronic collar remote.
-No yelling, no running after them, just a quick little shock to get their attention and stop the barking.
+No yelling, no running after them, just a quick little shock to get their attention and stop their barking.
 Ideally, you don’t want them to associate the shock with you or the remote.
-The dog should just think, “Hmm, I better not bark since something feels uncomfortable”.
-Done deal, eventually your dog will stop barking.
-These collars seem to have a really good distance range too (and they’re rechargeable).
-When starting out with these collars, you really should supervise them with it.
-You want to catch them in the act of barking, not before or after and be consistent.
-The Innotek remote can work two dog collars at the same time.
-The difficult part is remembering to put the collar on before you let your dog out, keeping the remote on you and keeping an eye or ear on your dog so you can catch him doing the barking.
+The dog should just think, “Hmm, when I bark too much something feels uncomfortable”.
+Done deal, eventually, your dog should stop barking.
+These collars seem to have a really good distance range also (and they’re rechargeable).
+When starting out with these collars, you really should supervise the dog wearing them.
+You want to catch them in the act of barking, not before or after, and be consistent.
+Some shock collar remotes can work two dog collars at the same time.
+The difficult part is remembering to put the collar on before you let your dog out, keeping the remote on you, and keeping an eye or ear on your dog so you can catch him doing the barking.